 SEC

-On the other hand, the U.S. Securities and Exchange Commission (SEC) is a government organization; its purpose is to protect investors and assure the integrity of capital markets.
+On the other hand, the U.S. Securities and Exchange Commission (SEC) is a government organization that aims to protect investors and assure the integrity of capital markets.

 As a result, Congress enacted the Securities Act of 1933 and the Securities Exchange Act of 1934 to re-establish investor confidence based on two principles: